apache/drill-site/_docs/en/sql-reference/data-types/010-supported-data-types.md

 | TIME                                               | 24-hour based time before or after January 1, 2001 in hours, minutes, seconds format: HH:mm:ss                       | 22:55:55.23                                                                    |
 | TIMESTAMP                                          | JDBC timestamp in year, month, date hour, minute, second, and optional milliseconds format: yyyy-MM-dd HH:mm:ss.SSS  | 2015-12-30 22:55:55.23                                                         |
 | CHARACTER VARYING, CHARACTER, CHAR[^4] or VARCHAR | UTF8-encoded variable-length string.
 The default limit is 1 character.
 The maximum character limit is 2,147,483,647. | CHAR(30) casts data to a 30-character string maximum.                          |

-[^1]: Starting in Drill 1.14, the DECIMAL data type is enabled by default.
-[^2]: Internally, INTERVAL is represented as INTERVALDAY or INTERVALYEAR.
-[^3]: SMALLINT is not currently supported.
-[^4]: The CHAR data type is internally represented as VARCHAR by Drill.

 ## DECIMAL Data Type

 Starting in Drill 1.14, DECIMAL data type support is enabled by default.
 Drill uses the vardecimal data type to store decimal and numeric data types in a compressed format that optimizes storage space.
 The vardecimal data type stores decimal and numeric values as variable length columns that can represent any decimal precision.